sap-tutorials/abap-core-development/tutorials/abap-custom-ui-trust-cf/abap-custom-ui-trust-cf.md

     ![Configure application' s SAML 2.0 trust with SAP BTP subaccount](IAS_openSamlConfig.png)

-2. **Browse** for the metadata XML file of your SAP BTP subaccount and upload it.
-By this all needed properties are gotten from the XML file.
+2. **Browse** for the SAML metadata XML file of your SAP BTP subaccount that you downloaded before and upload it.

     ![Upload SAP BTP subaccount' s metadata](IAS_uploadSubaccountMetadata.png)

+    All the needed properties will be automatically fetched from the XML file.

 3. **Save** the SAML 2.0 configuration.